ab5tract/advent/20th/articles/rfc43.md

 Quoting the thrust of Jarkko's proposal, with emphasis added:

 > Currently Perl 'transparently' starts using double floating point numbers when the numeric values grow too large for the native integer types (int, long, quad) can no more hold quantities that large.
 Because double floats are at their heart a lie, they cannot truly represent large numbers accurately.
-Therefore _sometimes when the application would prefer to stay accurate,_ the use of 'bigints' (and for division, 'bigrats') would be preferable.
+Therefore **_sometimes when the application would prefer to stay accurate,_** the use of 'bigints' (and for division, 'bigrats') would be preferable.

 Larry, it seems, decided to focus on a different phrase in the stated problem: _"because double floats are at their heart a lie"._ In a radical break from the dominant performance-first paradigm, it was decided that the core representation of fractional values would default to the most precise available -- regardless of the performance implications.

-Perl has always had a focus on "losing as little information as possible" when it came to your data.
+Perl has always had a focus on "losing as little information as possible" when it comes to your data.
 Scalars dynamically change shape and type based on what you put into them at any given time in order to ensure that they can hold that new value.

 Perl has lso always had a focus on DWIM -- Do What I Mean.
 Combining DWIM with the "lose approximately nothing" principle in the case of division of numbers, Perl 6 would thus default to understanding your meaning to be a desire to have a precise fractional representation of this math that you just asked the computer to compute.